bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - a bunch of parameters, instead of `product_list`.
   - _In other words_, you’ll end up with your own function based generic views, [just like the ones that used to exist in Django](https://django.readthedocs.io/en/1.4.X/topics/generic-views.html#generic-views-of-objects).

+Them, opinion onion:
+> Isn’t that a step backwards?
+I’d argue no. With the benefit of hindsight, I’d argue that the move from these function based generic views to class based generic views was actually the backwards step.

 ..., TBA.

 ### Discussion: Going further with generics - Lite